Quantum adiabaticity in many-body systems and almost-orthogonality in complementary subspace: Preliminaries

-For a large class of many-body systems $\mathcal{C}(\lambda)$ has an asymptotic form $\mathcal{C}(\lambda)\sim e^{-C^{\,}_{N}\lambda^2}$ under the limit of large system size, i.e.\ $N\to\infty$ \cite{Lychkovskiy17}.
+under the limit of large system size, i.e.\ $N\to\infty$ \cite{Lychkovskiy17}.
 Generalized orthogonality catastrophe, renaissance of Anderson's orthogonality catastrophe \cite{Anderson67,Gebert14}, takes place if the exponent $C^{\,}_{N}\to\infinity$ as $N\to\infinity.$ The scaling form of the exponent $C^{\,}_{N}$ depends on the type of driving, space dimensions, and whether the energy gap is present or not \cite{Lychkovskiy17}.

 At any value of $\lambda,$ we are given three vectors: $|\Phi^{\,}_{\lambda}\rangle$, $|\Psi^{\,}_{\lambda}\rangle$, and $|\Phi^{\,}_{0}\rangle.$ There are three ways to construct overlaps between any two of the three vectors.
 We have already mentioned two kinds of the overlaps, namely, the adiabatic fidelity $\mathcal{F}(\lambda)$ (\ref{eq: define adiabatic fidelity}) and the ground state overlap $\mathcal{C}(\lambda)$ (\ref{eq: define GOC}).
-The remaining overlap, $|\langle\Psi^{\,}_{\lambda}|\Phi^{\,}_{0}\rangle|^2,$ can be utilized to define the distance between the initial state $|\Phi^{\,}_{0}\rangle$ and the time-evolved state $|\Phi^{\,}_{\lambda}\rangle$ through the {\it Bures angle} $\theta(\lambda)\in[0,\pi/2]$,
+The remaining overlap, $|\langle\Psi^{\,}_{\lambda}|\Phi^{\,}_{0}\rangle|^2,$ can be utilized to define the distance between the initial state $|\Phi^{\,}_{0}\rangle$ and the time-evolved state $|\Psi^{\,}_{\lambda}\rangle$ through the {\it Bures angle} $\theta(\lambda)\in[0,\pi/2]$,